This article aims to provide some general guidance on using the Local Administrator Password Solution.

 - In order to use LAPS with PDQ Deploy, Enterprise mode is required for both PDQ Deploy and PDQ Inventory.
 PDQ Inventory must be installed on the same machine as PDQ Deploy (see This Article for Central Server interoperability guidance).

 - Because LAPS is an Active Directory (AD) schema extension, local accounts (for example, .\PDQUser) will not work as part of LAPS.
 An AD domain is required.

-- While the setup and configuration of LAPS is covered here, the administration and troubleshooting of LAPS is beyond the scope of support.
+- The administration and troubleshooting of LAPS is beyond the scope of support.
 Substantial documentation is available from Microsoft and third-party sites regarding the administration and troubleshooting of LAPS.

 After having successfully configured and tested LAPS in your environment, you can use LAPS with PDQ Inventory and PDQ Deploy.

 In order to use LAPS with PDQ Inventory, the LAPS user credentials must be configured.

 Go to Options > Credentials and click the Add LAPS button.

 - In the "Add LAPS Credentials" window, enter the appropriate information:

 IMPORTANT: The domain credentials (e.g. User Name) in the above example must have read permissions for the LAPS password, which is set during LAPS configuration in the domain.